cgbann14/writing/src/guide-to-stele-1.md

 ![Transliteration Equivalences][img100]
 ++}

-{++The payments are inscribed using the Attic acrophonic numeral system.
+{++The payments are recorded using the Attic acrophonic numeral system.
 The character used to represent a number is determined by the first letter of the word for that letter (e.g. Π represents 5 drachmae because the word for five is πέντε).
 Unlike the Roman numeral system, the acrophonic system is only additive (e.g. 9 drachmae is ΠΙΙΙΙ not ΙΔ).
 The number five in increasing orders of magnitude are represented with composites of pi (e.g. 50 is written as a delta nesting within a pi since 5X10=50).

 ![Calculating Tribute Payments][img101]